Skip to main content

 Tried: Running strings and seeing a number literal, then assuming it is the fixed seed value.

-A numeric string like '12345' in the binary could be a printf format string, a version number, or unrelated data.
-Only decompiling in Ghidra and tracing the actual srand() call argument confirms whether the seed is that constant or a runtime value like time(NULL).
-Treating an unrelated number as the seed will cause every prediction to be wrong.
+A numeric string like '12345' in the binary might be a printf format, a version number, or unrelated data.
+Only decompiling in Ghidra and tracing the actual srand() argument confirms whether the seed is that constant or a runtime value like time(NULL).
+Guess wrong and every prediction fails.

 Tried: Using ltrace to watch the srand() call and recording the seed from a local run, then using that exact seed against the remote server.

-If the binary seeds with time(NULL), ltrace will show the seed value from your local run, which corresponds to your local clock at that moment.
-The remote server seeds at the moment you connect, which is a different timestamp.
-The correct approach is to note the approximate time you connect to the server and try a small range of timestamps centered on that moment.
+If the binary seeds with time(NULL), ltrace shows the seed from your local run, which reflects your own clock at that moment.
+The remote server seeds when you connect, a different timestamp.
+Note roughly when you connect and try a small range of timestamps centered on that moment.

 Learn more